 2. Practice self-reflection and open dialogue.

 The coach will begin every session by asking strategic questions.
-Open dialogue allows the coach to gauge your child’s frame of mind and level of motivation at the start of each session.
-Plus, the time for self-reflection prompts many students to brainstorm and solve many of their own problems, which inspires motivation and confidence.
+Open dialogue allows the coach to gauge your child’s frame-of-mind and level of motivation at the start of each session.

 3. Create a plan of action for the session.